Lupe Vélez: Death

-On the evening of December 13, 1944, Vélez dined with her two friends, the silent-film star Estelle Taylor and Venita Oakie.
-Vélez retired to her bedroom, where she consumed 75 Seconal pills and a glass of brandy.
+On the evening of December 13, 1944, Vélez dined with two friends, the silent-film star Estelle Taylor and Venita Oakie.
+In the early morning hours of December 14, Vélez retired to her bedroom, where she consumed 75 Seconal pills and a glass of brandy.
 Her secretary, Beulah Kinder, said that she found the actress's body on her bed later that morning.
 A suicide note addressed to Harald Ramond was found nearby.
 It read:

 To Harald, May God forgive you and forgive me too, but I prefer to take my life away and our baby's before I bring him with shame or killing him. – Lupe.

 On the back of the note, Vélez wrote:

 How could you, Harald, fake such a great love for me and our baby when all the time, you didn't want us?
 I see no other way out for me, so goodbye, and good luck to you, Love Lupe.

 The day after Vélez's death, Harald Ramond told the press that he was "so confused" by Vélez's suicide, and claimed that even though the two had broken up, he had agreed to marry Vélez.
 He admitted that he once asked Vélez to sign an agreement stating that he was only marrying her to "give the baby a name", but claimed he only did so because he and Vélez had had a fight, and he was in a "terrible temper".
 Actress Estelle Taylor, who was with Vélez from 9:00 the previous night until 3:30 the morning Vélez died, told the press that Vélez had told her of her pregnancy, but said she would rather kill herself than have an abortion.
 Beulah Kinder, Vélez's secretary, later told investigators that after Vélez broke off the relationship with Ramond, she planned to go to Mexico to have her baby.
 Kinder said Vélez soon changed her mind after concluding that Ramond "faked" the relationship and considered having an abortion.

 The day after Vélez's death, the Los Angeles County coroner requested that an inquest be opened to investigate the circumstances surrounding her death.
 On December 16, the coroner dropped the request, after determining that Vélez had written the notes, and that she had intended to kill herself.
 On December 22, a funeral for Vélez was held at the mortuary at Forest Lawn Memorial Park in Los Angeles.
 Among the pallbearers were Vélez's ex-husband, Johnny Weissmuller, and actor Gilbert Roland.
 After the service, Vélez's body was sent by train to Mexico City, where a second service was held on December 27.
 Her body was then interred at Panteón Civil de Dolores Cemetery.